sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 }
 {% endhighlight %}

+Check the the manifest with the `puppet parser` tool.
+Because orchestration uses some new syntax, include the `--app_management` flag.

+    puppet parser validate --app_management lamp/manifests/mysql.pp

-Next, create we'll create a webapp component to configure an Apache server and a simple PHP application:
+Next, create a webapp component to configure an Apache server and a simple PHP application:

     vim lamp/manifests/webapp.pp

 It will look like this: